zerokt/zerokt-skins/README.md

 # zerokt-skins
 i have over 300 skins that i edited on my own, these are the ones i use most of the time. i'll keep adding more skins here, if i think they deserve to be here.

 please note that maybe i just opt to not upload a specific skin here
 all info in the bottom

 ***if any element from any skin seems to be messed up for you,  its very likely that its because of the >>resolution<<. all of these skins i edit thinking about myself and the resolution that i use.
 (1440x900)***
+- 1440x900 75 hz 3 yo membrane kb

 from most recent/last ***uploaded*** to oldest.
 (***skin on top means more recent***)